 Abeg is a fintech app that is developed by Abeg Technologies.
 The company was co-founded by Muheez Akanni, Michael Okoh and Dare Adekoya in 2019.
-The app was launched in September and is already generating a buzz on social media for its unique approach in solving fintech problems.
+The app was launched in September and is already generating a buzz on social media for its unique approach to solving fintech problems.

 Due to the severe economic situation in Nigeria and stringent measures required to obtain microloans in financial institutions, friends and families have become major financiers of small endeavours.
 Therefore, asking people for money is pretty very common and oftentimes, unavoidable.
-However, creating a platform where it can be done among a circle of friends and contacts is not common.

 For example, Tomi, a university student, wants to ask his friend for N2,500 to augment what he has and get a book he needs but does not want the stress of having to send bank details or going through long conversations.
 Essentially, he and many others want to be able to beg for money as well as send money to people in a convenient way.